oracle-livelabs/developer/23aifree-dev-env/container-options/container-options.md

 In the following section, we will learn more about the **running** and **stopped/exited** state.

-> **Note:** The instructions use podman.
-In case you are using Docker, you can replace podman with the docker command.
+> **Note:** The instructions use Podman.
+In case you are using Docker, you can replace Podman with the Docker command.

 Estimated Time: 15 minutes

 ### Objectives

-- Understand container options for running a 23ai free container
+- Explore the container life cycle

-## Prerequisites:
+## Prerequisites

 - Successfully completed task 3 of the previous lab
 - There are now containers running and any stopped containers a removed from the system